ClusterHQ/flocker/docs/gettingstarted/quickstart.rst

          Vagrant
          ^^^^^^^

-         Simulate a flocker cluster with virtual machines on your laptop (requires Vagrant, VirtualBox):
+         Simulate a Flocker cluster with virtual machines on your laptop (requires Vagrant, VirtualBox):

          .. code-block:: console